ataudt/ml-musico/README.md

 ### Start the programe

 Open a terminal and change to the installation directory.
+Activate the conda environment with `conda activate musico`.
 Use `python run_musico.py --help` for a list of available runtime options.
 Use `python run_musico.py` to run the program for performance.
 After a short initial loading phase where you can rearrange the windows as needed, you will need to press **Enter** in the console to resume the program.

 ### End the programe